maidamai0/learn_vtk/README.md

 # vtk_textbook_code
-Excisex and examples in VTK Textbook
+Execises and examples in VTK Textbook